bespokejs/bespoke/README.md

 ### Markup

 The tags you use are completely optional.
-Once a 'Bespoke parent' is selected, the child elements become slides.
+Once a parent element is selected, the child elements become slides.

 ```html
 <article>